 We’re saying you can probably help your living situation by watching TV.
 Real estate and home improvement shows abound, and they are full of good ideas.
 We’re talking about real people making actual houses more enjoyable.
 There are shows on HGTV.
 There are some on the DIY Network, which you can find in the America’s Top 200 DISH package and above.
 You can even find great DIY shows on Netflix.

 If you have an Amazon Echo or Echo Dot integrated with your Hopper, Alexa can find them for you.
 Say, “Alexa, go to HGTV,” or, “Alexa, find Love It or List It.”
 Then, as you paint or hammer or patch things up, you can say, “Alexa, pause,” and take your time.
 Or, “Alexa, rewind,” to see anything you missed.
-Switch to DISH and get an Amazon Echo Dot at no extra charge.
+Switch to DISH and buy an Amazon Echo Dot separately to go along with your subscription.
 Make that your first home improvement.

 Then take on the rest of the house.
 Here is programming to help, from finding inspiration to cutting two-by-fours.

 Do you even lift a hammer, bro?
 Brothers Kevin and Andrew certainly do, if its in service of creating a space for fun—even sort of ridiculous fun.
 A boat dock that’s a bowling alley?
 Sure.
 A tee box in a lake?
 Absolutely.
 A basement gambling den?
 Yes indeed.
 These crafty DIY projects will show you just how much fun your home can be.